-Connect for Creativity’s second networking conference will take place in Kayseri, Turkey on 5-6 December 2019 at Abdullah Gül University, Sümer Campus.
+Connect for Creativity’s second networking conference took place in Kayseri, Turkey on 5-6 December 2019 at Abdullah Gül University, Sümer Campus.

-The conference will focus on creativity, cross-cultural competencies, and the role of higher education and creative industry partnerships in driving the further development of future education.
-We will explore why creativity and cross-cultural competency are among the 10 most important skills of the future?
+The conference focused on creativity, cross-cultural competencies, and the role of higher education and creative industry partnerships in driving the further development of future education.
+We explored why creativity and cross-cultural competency are among the 10 most important skills of the future?
 What is the role and contribution of higher education in creative economy?
 How can creative industries take an active role in the design and further development of future education?

-The conference will bring together decision makers, thought leaders and experts from across Europe to explore the future of creativity, skills, workforce and culture.
-The two-day event will offer creative and cultural professionals an opportunity to exchange knowledge, ideas and experience to build dialogue and foster new collaborations through workshops, group discussions as well as keynotes and panels.
+The conference brought together decision makers, thought leaders and experts from across Europe to explore the future of creativity, skills, workforce and culture.
+The two-day event offered creative and cultural professionals an opportunity to exchange knowledge, ideas and experience to build dialogue and foster new collaborations through workshops, group discussions as well as keynotes and panels.

 After she completed her BA in Economics at Bogazici University, she attended Designation, a digital design bootcamp in Chicago, where she worked with tech startups on UX research and design.
 After returning to Turkey, she joined ATÖLYE’s multidisciplinary team as experience and learning designer where she worked until September 2018.
 Within ATOLYE, as a human-centered design practitioner, she contributed to the fields of design research, design strategy, experience & system design.
 She worked on projects of various scales ranging from digital design to product-service-system design, to spatial design across multiple sectors.
 Some of the clients of these projects included Vehbi Koç Vakfı, ERG, Özel Sezin Okulları, TEB, Turkcell, Garanti, Mercedes and Zorlu.
 Also, as a learning designer and facilitator, she designed and facilitated innovation programs for both corporate changemakers and social innovators.
 As well as long-term innovation processes, as a part of ATOLYE, she has designed and facilitated over 30 co-creation and co-learning workshops with companies, NGOs, social innovators, social and creative entrepreneurs, and university students.
 In October 2018, she co-founded ara studio.
 At ara studio, she continues to develop social-impact focused innovation projects, leading design research & strategy.
 Blending and creating a wide range of innovation methods, she designs and facilitates innovation processes and learning experiences for social actors.